kenbrant1/Timewave_Synthesizer/README.md

 How to run:

-- Use the "timewavesynth.scd" file play the synth, and program/make pieces using the "timewavesynth_script.scd" file.
+- Use the "timewavesynth.scd" file to play the synth, and program/make pieces using the "timewavesynth_script.scd" file.

 - Evaluate the file in Supercollider IDE to run the synthesizer.
 Instructions can be found at the top of the file.